 It is suggested to consume a glass of lemon water first thing in the morning if you have sensitive skin.
 This can be helpful as the vitamin C and antioxidants in lemon help manage free-radical damage.
 (1)

+Moreover, lemon water helps detoxify your blood, thus aiding in the prevention of blemishes, acne, and wrinkles, giving your skin a natural glow.
 This should be accompanied by consuming plenty of water throughout the day at regular intervals to keep your skin hydrated from within and eliminate toxins from the body.

 How to use: